endoflife-date/endoflife.date/HACKING.md

 - The layout for the products page is in `_layouts/post.html`
 - Product data is in the `products` directory.
-- Automation scripts that fetch latest releases are in the `_auto` directory.
+- Automation scripts that updates latest releases are in the `_auto` directory.
+Also see the [`release-data`](https://github.com/endoflife-date/release-data/) repository, where the updates are fetched, and the [Automation](https://github.com/endoflife-date/endoflife.date/wiki/Automation) page on the wiki.
 - We follow the Jekyll directory structure:
   - `_includes` holds partial templates, such as the content for the `<head>` tag.
   - `assets` includes CSS/JS/Logo images etc